-In order to ensure that the scheme targets reflected the disruption caused by the Covid-19 pandemic, in June 2020, the Remuneration Committee approved the variation of the performance criteria, vesting and holding periods in respect of the award made in July 2018 and, in April 2021, the Remuneration Committee approved a similar variation to the award made in June 2019.
-Under the terms of these variations, the vesting period for these awards is now four years and the holding period post vesting is now one year.
-The target EPS at the end of the vesting period remains the same as the original targets.
+In order to ensure that the scheme targets reflected the disruption caused by the Covid-19 pandemic, in June 2020, the Remuneration Committee approved the variation of the performance criteria, vesting and holding periods in respect of the award made in July 2018, and, in April 2021, the Remuneration Committee approved a similar variation to the award made in June 2019.
+Under the terms of these variations, the vesting period for these awards became four years and the holding period post vesting became one year.
+The target EPS at the end of the vesting periods remained the same as the original targets.
+As a result, the July 2018 award vested during this year, whilst the awards from June 2019 and September 2020 will both vest during the next financial year.